 White oak is a species of hardwood tree native to Wisconsin and other parts of eastern North America.
 White Oaks can grow up to 100 feet tall and can live for over 300 years.
 The leaves are silvery pink when young and mature to yellow-green.
 They turn a lovely deep red in the fall.

-Here is a Summary of 10 Incredible Trees Native to Wisconsin
+Summary of 11 Incredible Trees Native to Wisconsin

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.